rustam-tolipov/feedback_app/README.md

 2. Updated Product table by adding average_rating and feedback_count to use less functions.
 3. Instead of using sql functions I used background jobs to handle updating product stats and it can handle large amount of data as well.
 4. I additionally added rake task `rails products:recalculate_stats` to reflect changes on product feedback stats
+5. For importing csv feedbacks I added background job so it can handle have data in background without any issue on live user request.
+Also copied the csv file to temp incase someone deletes unexpectedly while background job is performing.
+6. Writed test for importing feedbacks csv and updating product feedback stats jobs.

 1. I initialize rails 7.2 with sqlite3 and tailwindcss for styling
 2. Set up models for User, Product, Feedback